Relicum/SuperSkyBros/README.md

-SuperSkyBros Updated To CraftBukkit 1.6.4_R2.1
+SuperSkyBros Updated To CraftBukkit 1.7.2_R0.3
 ==============

-**About to do a test compile for 1.7.2**
+<blockquote>This build has know bugs around inventory saving.
+They will be fixed shortly</blockquote>

+<blockquote>To run this you MUST be using the latest version of CraftBukkit 1.7.2</blockquote>

 SuperSkyBros Minecraft Minigame Github Repository